dericllanos/Calculator/README.md

 # Calculator
 - Need to fix Divide to do decimals (Fixed)
-- Need to fix Negative numbers
+- Need to fix Negative numbers (Fixed)
 - Borders/spacing for UI elements